jonahwilliams/signal_concept/README.md

 // => 'HelloHelloHello';
 ```

-A Signal without an initial value (or a value of null) is marked as "cold", and will
+A Signal without an initial value or a value of null is marked as "cold", and will
 not trigger updates in computations.
-As a result, Null cannot be used as a regular value inside of signals.
-However, setting one to null will once again mark it as "cold".
+As a result, null cannot be used as a regular value inside of signals.
+Setting a sinal value to null will once again mark it as "cold".

 ```dart
 var refOne = new SignalRef();